justiceo/spectest/README.md

 ### Check for robustness of API

-* **Randomize tests**: Run tests with `--randomize` to uncover unexpected test order dependencies.
-Randomization doesn't affect tests with explicitly declared order, using `order`.
+* **Randomize tests**: Run tests with `--randomize` to uncover unexpected batch order dependencies.
+Randomization doesn't affect tests with explicitly declared batches, using `batch`.
 This is especially useful for serverless functions, that should be stateless.

 * **Load testing**: Use the `--bombard` parameter to literally bombard the API with requests.
 It can also be set at the individual test case level to determine how an API would handle a flooding of that endpoint.